japila-books/spark-structured-streaming-internals/docs/GroupState.md

   additionalDuration: String): Unit
 ----

-Specifies the *timeout timestamp* for the state key for <<spark-sql-streaming-GroupStateTimeout.adoc#EventTimeTimeout, GroupStateTimeout.EventTimeTimeout>>
+Specifies the *timeout timestamp* for the state key for <<spark-sql-streaming-GroupStateTimeout.md#EventTimeTimeout, GroupStateTimeout.EventTimeTimeout>>

 | update
 a| [[update]]